 I’m so glad you’re here!
-And I hope you’re here because you are looking for simple, nutritious recipes; seasonal meal plans for busy weeknights; and the easiest recipes made from Trader Joe’s ingredients.
+And I hope you’re here because you are looking for simple, nutritious recipes to help your family eat better, one meal at a time; seasonal meal plans for busy weeknights; and the easiest recipes made from Trader Joe’s ingredients.
 I’m not perfect, so you won’t find perfection here.
 You’ll find realistic food that the whole family will enjoy.
 If this sounds good, let’s be friends!

 Who am I?